Roku OS: 2022–present: Usage growth

 In March 2022, Roku announced Roku OS 11, adding new audio options, custom photo screensavers and more.

 In March 2023, the Roku OS was reported to have 70 million active accounts and to have led the US smart TV and streaming device sector in 2022.
 In October 2023, Roku announced Roku OS 12.5, which focused on sports, live TV, and easier content discovery.

 In April 2024, the Roku OS was reported to be the TV operating system with the largest share of TVs sold in the U.S. and Mexico during January-March 2024, accounting for approximately 40% of sales in each country.
 In the same month, Roku OS 13 was released.
 The OS update was announced for all Roku TV models and many Roku streaming players.
 The update was said to offer enhancements to content discovery, browsing and other features including auto-adjusted picture modes and personalized "backdrops".

 In September 2024, Roku announced the release of Roku OS 14.
 This update featured a new "Kid & Family zone" added to the home screen, an ability to give a thumbs up or thumbs down to content and an option to use voice commands to update smart TV settings, among other changes.
 Starting on 29-Sep-2024 when OS 14 was deployed, many Tablo 4th Generation DVRs either could no longer play at all, or after settings adjustments, would play but without any audio.
 As of 1-Nov-2024, this issue remains unresolved.

 In January 2025, Roku said that the Roku OS was the leading TV OS in the U.S., Canada and Mexico, reaching over 90 million streaming households.
-That some month, a new update to the operating system was rolled out, bringing Roku OS to version 14.1.
+That same month, a new update to the operating system was rolled out, bringing Roku OS to version 14.1.
 This update included bug fixes and performance enhancements, but was described as potentially "underwhelming" for users expecting new features or a visual overhaul.

 In October 2025, Roku OS 15.0 was released to a small group of Roku device owners.
 This update aimed at improving system performance through "code optimizations" such as nullifying JSON data processing inefficiencies, removing data management redundancies, and refining the use of Roku's in-house BrightScript programming language.
 The expected benefits for the users included faster app loading times, more responsive user interface, and a leaner operating system in general.